ringwormGO-organization/Termi/README.md

 ## Build & Run
 ### Required software:
+### Windows
 - Visual Studio 2019 or Visual Studio 2022, ```Desktop development with C++```, ```.NET 5.0 Runtime``` and ```.NET 6 Runtime``` components (if you use Visual Studio 2022, add support for Visual Studio 2019) - Windows.

+### Other
-- g++ complier - GNU/Linux
+- g++ complier
   - Install with ```apt-get install gcc g++``` if not already installed on GNU/Linux machine, Debain based.
   - Install with ```pacman -S gcc g++``` if not already installed on GNU/Linux machine, Arch based.
-- build-essential (base-devel for Arch based distors) - GNU/Linux
+- build-essential
   - Install with ```apt-get install build-essential``` if not already installed on GNU/Linux machine, Debain based.
   - Install with ```pacman -S base-devel``` if not already installed on GNU/Linux machine, Arch based.
 - CMake
   - Install with ```apt-get install cmake``` if not already installed on GNU/Linux machine, Debain based.
   - Install with ```pacman -S cmake``` if not already installed on GNU/Linux machine, Arch based.
-- Git
-  - Install with ```apt-get install git``` if not already installed on GNU/Linux machine, Debain based.
-  - Install with ```pacman -S git``` if not already installed on GNU/Linux machine, Arch based.
 - OpenGL - for OpenGL project part
   - Check [this video](https://www.youtube.com/watch?v=CIbJ5Iw0yAs) to install it on GNU/Linux machine
   - For BSD based operating systems, process should be similar, just when you are done with compiling GLFW, copy header files to `/usr/include/GLFW` and copy `libglfw.so` and `libGL.so` to `/usr/lib/`

+### Both
+- Git - for cloning repo
+  - Check Git website for Windows instructions or do `winget install git`
+  - Install with ```apt-get install git``` if not already installed on GNU/Linux machine, Debain based.
+  - Install with ```pacman -S git``` if not already installed on GNU/Linux machine, Arch based.
+- Python3 - required for tools
+  - Install with ```apt-get install python3``` if not already installed on GNU/Linux machine, Debain based.
+  - Install with ```pacman -S python3``` if not already installed on GNU/Linux machine, Arch based.

-**Commands which requires package installation have to be runned with root access!**
+**Commands which requires package installation have to be runned with administartor/root access!**

 ### Build & Run - Windows
 1. Build `Termi-GUI` project and copy `Termi-GUI.dll` to place where is `Termi-Main.exe`